yeti/css-custom-properties/README.md

 # CSS Custom Properties

-Work with CSS custom properties in Javascript.
+This module provides utilities to work with CSS custom properties in Javascript.

 ## Getting Started